Pasek108/PMA-BetterDesigner/README.md

 ### How to replicate
 - Hover over the table buttons located to the left of the header.
-- Cause table squeeze (table_squeeze_fix.js) and hover over the buttons again.
+- Cause table squeeze and hover over the buttons again.

 ### Fix
-Set consistent padding for the toggle columns button and apply pointer cursors to both.
+Set consistent paddings, align and pointer cursors for the table buttons.

 ## boundaries_fix